pypyr/docs/content/docs/steps/filewritejson.md

 ## format json with token replacements
 All inputs support [substitutions]({{< ref "docs/substitutions">}}).
-This means that you can specify another context item to be the path and/or the payload, for
+This means that you can construct the path or payload from other context variables:
-example:

 ```yaml
 arbkey: arbvalue